A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2026-4708: Mozilla Firefox Buffer Overflow Vulnerability

-CVE-2026-4708 is a buffer overflow vulnerability in Mozilla Firefox's Graphics component caused by incorrect boundary conditions.
-This flaw affects multiple Mozilla products.
-This article covers technical details, affected versions, impact assessment, and mitigation strategies.
+CVE-2026-4708 is a buffer overflow vulnerability in Mozilla Firefox caused by incorrect boundary conditions in the Graphics component.
+This article covers technical details, affected versions, and mitigation steps.

 CVE-2026-4708 Overview